Dev-Davis/Pie/README.md

 ![images of pies](https://raw.githubusercontent.com/Dev-Davis/Pie/master/screenshots/pies.png)

 ## Running
-Browse to pie directory and run http server 'localhost' 5000
+Browse to pie directory and run http server on your 'localhost'